 Dan - That was a very special show.
 I didn't expect it, and quite honestly,

 I didn't think I DID have an effect on other people.
-I really have
+I really havealways felt that I was only as good as my last article and ultimately

 I'm not as important as the game I'm covering anyway -- I am a